deathbeds/jupyterlite-pyodide-lock/README.md

 This repository holds:

 - the top-level development environment for `jupyterlite-pyodide-lock`
-  - and additional installable driver packages
+  - ... and additional installable driver packages
-- examples
+- an example site
 - documentation
   - deployed on ReadTheDocs
 - tests